code-saturne/code_saturne/docs/doxygen/developer_guide/debugging.md

   <span style="color: rgb(48,119,16)">`code_saturne compile -s src_saturne`</span>
   to update the <span style="color: rgb(0,91,187)">`cs_solver`</span> executable.

-### Running under vim
+### Running under Vim, Neovim, or Atom

-The code_saturne debug wrapper does not yet launching GDB under Vim.
+The code_saturne debug wrapper does not yet support launching GDB under Vim, Neovim, or Atom.

-Various examples of use of that module are found on the web, explaining how [Termdebug](https://www.dannyadam.com/blog/2019/05/debugging-in-vim/) for example can be used.
+Various examples of use of debugging with Vim are found on the web, explaining how [Termdebug](https://www.dannyadam.com/blog/2019/05/debugging-in-vim/) for example can be used.

+Support for these tools could be added if users can provide a command-line example for launching a debugging session with their favorite editor and help test this.

 Parallel Debugging
 ==================